josecumbe/josecumbe/README.md

 - 👋 Hi, I’m @josecumbe
-- 👀 I’m interested in Cloud Computing
+- 👀 I’m interested in Software Eng. and Machine Learning
-- 🌱 I’m currently learning Node and React JS
+- 🌱 I’m currently learning Software Dev. for Embedded Devices and Machine Learning
-- 💞️ I’m looking to collaborate on Web App developed using Node and React
 - 📫 How to reach me?
-Just send a email to joseorlando182@hotmail.com
+Just send an email to joseorlando182@hotmail.com